Xilinx/ACCL/docs/readme.md

 For more info on how the Makefile works take a look in [../kernel/readme.md# Building and package the ccl_offload.xo Kernel](../kernel/readme.md#Building-and-package-the-ccl_offload.xo-Kernel).
 2. Building the network stack and link against CCLO.
 The main Makefile is [../demo/build/Makefile](../demo/build/Makefile).

+You can find info on how to build under [../demo/build](../demo/build).

 Alveo shell currently supported: